catisf/data-collection-challenge/README.md

 # data-collection-challenge
-Challenge 11 of UoB Data Analytics bootcamp - data collection (web scrapping)
+Challenge 11 of UoB Data Analytics bootcamp - data collection (web scrapping Mars data)

 ## About the repository:
 This repository contains: